JefGrailet/treenet/v3/Measurements/README.md

 * **Complete linkage:** denotes the fact that a neighborhood either has only leaves (i.e. subnets) as children, either has a subnet for each label of its children internal nodes (i.e. each subnet contains the label).

 * **Partial linkage:** a relaxed definition of *complete* linkage.
 Either the neighborhood has *complete* linkage, either there lacks a single subnet for a single child internal.

+## Notable remarks

+* The .alias files only list the aliases themselves.
+The idea is that these files should be usable as input in software that has nothing to do with `TreeNET` but uses the same format for aliases (one alias per line, with one space between each IP).
+However, the aliases with the methods through which they were obtained can be found in the "*Bipartite...*" and .ers-graph files.

+* Usually, datasets are *aligned* time-wise, i.e., the date at which measurements started (used to name the folders where you can find the data itself) is the same for all datasets.
+However, in January 2017, due to the unusually long time required for a few ASes (AS10010, AS2764 and AS8220), the other ASes were measured a few more times starting from January 15.
+This is why you will not find datasets for January 18, 25 and 27 in the folders of AS10010, AS2764 and AS8220.